Native Plants

 Growing Perennial Plants

-I have boxwoods in my landscape and I’m concerned about boxwood blight.
+I have boxwoods in my landscape and I'm concerned about boxwood blight.
 What should I do?
-Read this article about boxwood blight for information about symptoms and management of this plant disease.
+Read this publication about boxwood blight for information about symptoms and management of this plant disease.

 I have lots of weeds in my garden!
 What are they and how do I control them?
 A good place to start is our publication, Identifying and Managing Landscape Weeds.